alexmilowski/littleflow/littleflow.md

 ```

 The task parameters provided are the default values for the the task.
 An
-implementation must merge the task default paraemters with the parameters
+implementation must merge the task default parameters with the parameters
 specified in the flow statements.